Center for Diabetes and Cardiometabolic Health – CDCH

 Our Cirrhosis Care Services in Daly City, San Francisco

 At CDCH, we provide complete and supportive long-term care for patients living with cirrhosis of the liver.
-Every service connects to a personalized plan built around your specific condition, complication risks, and overall metabolic health.
+Every service is integrated into a personalized care plan tailored to your specific condition, complication risks, and overall metabolic health.

 Personalized Liver Disease Management

 We work closely with you to create a care plan tailored to your liver disease stage, symptoms, and health goals.
 Our team helps you understand your condition clearly.
-We explain symptoms and changes that may require medical follow-up and how to stay actively involved in your own liver health between visits.
+We explain your symptoms, discuss changes that may require medical attention, and help you stay actively involved in managing your liver health between appointments.

 Nutritional and Dietary Support

-Chronic liver disease affects your appetite, digestion, and nutrient balance over time.
+Chronic liver disease can affect your appetite, digestion, and nutritional balance over time.
 Our team gives you practical nutrition guidance that supports overall wellness and liver health without overwhelming your daily routine.

 Ascites and Fluid Retention Support

 We monitor your abdominal swelling and leg fluid retention closely at every visit.
-Our team provides general education about nutrition and fluid-related lifestyle considerations, recognizing warning signs, and managing daily discomfort from fluid buildup.
+Our team provides general education about nutrition and fluid-related lifestyle considerations, recognizing warning signs, and managing day-to-day discomfort caused by fluid buildup.

 Metabolic and Diabetes Focused Care

-Obesity, insulin resistance, and diabetes directly drive liver disease progression.
+Obesity, insulin resistance, and diabetes can contribute significantly to the progression of liver disease.
 Our team manages your blood sugar, weight, and cardiovascular risk factors, alongside your liver care.
 Managing these conditions together supports a more coordinated approach to care.

 Portal Hypertension and Variceal Monitoring